Stormbreaker: Graphic novel

-In 2005 a graphic novel adaptation of Stormbreaker was released in the United Kingdom and the United States.
-The graphic novel was an adaptation of the screenplay written for the movie released the same year, and was intended as a tie-in for the film.
+In 2005, a graphic novel adaptation of Stormbreaker was released in the United Kingdom and the United States.
+The graphic novel was an adaptation of the screenplay written for the movie released the year after, and was intended as a tie-in for the film.

 Film

-In 2006 a film adaptation of Stormbreaker was released to theatres starring Alex Pettyfer as Alex Rider with Geoffrey Sax directing.
-Critical reception for the film was average, with Stormbreaker holding only a 33% approval rating on Rotten Tomatoes with the consensus being that the film was "strictly children's fare, as it lacks originality, excitement, and believabiltity".
+In 2006, a film adaptation of Stormbreaker was released to theatres starring Alex Pettyfer as Alex Rider with Geoffrey Sax directing.
+Critical reception for the film was average.
+Stormbreaker only held a 33% approval rating on Rotten Tomatoes with the consensus being that the film was "strictly children's fare, as it lacks originality, excitement, and believability".

 Video game

-A video game adaptation of the film was released in 2006 under the name of Alex Rider: Stormbreaker for the Game Boy Advance and Nintendo DS.
-The game received mixed reviews, with IGN criticising the game and giving it a rating of 4/10.
+A video game adaptation of the film was released in 2006 for the Game Boy Advance and Nintendo DS.
+The game received mixed reviews, with IGN criticising it and giving it a rating of 4/10.